degreepath/auditor/tests/snapshots/2018-19/major/political-science.md

 For this requirement, you must take at least one course within the CHIN, GREEK, LATIN, JAPAN, NORW, or RUSSN department past 231.

-# Research Methods
-For this requirement, you must take PSCI 220.

-# American Politics and Public Policy
-For this requirement, you must take at least one course with the “american” `psci_topic` attribute.

-# Comparative Politics
-For this requirement, you must take at least one course with the “comparative” `psci_topic` attribute.

-# International Relations
-For this requirement, you must take at least one course with the “international” `psci_topic` attribute.

-# Political Theory
-For this requirement, you must take at least one course with the “theory” `psci_topic` attribute.

-# Additional Courses
-For this section, you must complete either the “Statistics” or “World Langauge” requirement.

-## Statistics
-For this requirement, you must take at least one course within the STAT department.

-## World Langauge
-For this section, you must complete either the “French, German, Spanish” or “Chinese, Greek, Latin, Japanese, Norwegian, Russian” requirement.

-### French, German, Spanish
-For this requirement, you must take at least one course within the FREN, GERM, or SPAN department past 232.

-### Chinese, Greek, Latin, Japanese, Norwegian, Russian
-For this requirement, you must take at least one course within the CHIN, GREEK, LATIN, JAPAN, NORW, or RUSSN department past 231.